These exciting day trips from Nagoya are full of must-go adventures!

 Photo credits: ©JNTO

 A UNESCO world heritage site, Shirakawa-go is an incredibly scenic mountain village.
-It’s mostly famous for its traditional gassho-zukuri farmhouses, which are built to withstand severe weather.
+It’s famous for traditional gassho-zukuri farmhouses, which are built to withstand severe weather.

-While Shirakawa-go is breathtakingly beautiful in any season, the best time to visit is during the winter as the village experiences a high level of snowfall.
-Like a winter wonderland, thick blankets of snow cover the thatched roofs and floor of the village — truly a magical sight to behold.
+The best time to visit is during winter, as the village experiences a high level of snowfall.
+Thick blankets of snow cover the thatched roofs and floor of the village — perfectly magical 😍

 How to get there: From Nagoya, take the Shirakawa-go Express Line bus from Meitetsu Bus Centre.
 The journey takes three hours, and costs up to ¥4,000 (booking highly recommended).